-Once settled, we walked to get dim sum at Ye Shanghai, a restaurant Dad read about just before we left the hotel.
+Once settled, we walked to get dim sum at Ye Shanghai, a restaurant Dad read about.
 It was excellent dim sum, and we fumbled with chopsticks to inhale.
 After eating, we walked to the Jade Market.
 Our guidebook warned about dealers swindling travelers.
 Luckily, none of us felt the impulse to purchase jade.
 Nearby, we stopped at Tin Hau Temple.
 The pungent smell of incense rolled onto the sidewalk and filled the temple.
 We visited the Hong Kong Museum of History, a fine repository of regional antiquity.
 We walked to the hotel to rest.
 That evening, we ate at an Indian restaurant recommended by our hotel.
 It was dreadful.
 We ordered a fish curry, as well as chicken skewers.
 We returned to the hotel for decaf and slept.

 (Hong Kong from Victoria Peak)

 Hong Kong Park, one block east, was our next stop.
 We strolled through the park and snapped photos.
 I found the aviary portion with nets especially interesting.
 We walked to Mak’s Noodles, not McDonald’s, as one woman thought I meant.
 Nomadic Matt recommended Mak’s and it didn’t disappoint.
 Slurping noodles with braised beef in the diminutive café was a terrific experience.
 Nature’s Village stands just across the street, and carries Wonder Kombucha.
 I bought three and we returned to the Star Ferry Terminal.